Elbrus-Analytics/snmp-manager/README.md

 # snmp-manager

-This directory contains all the data that is being used in relation to the SNMP manager.

 ## Usage

 The snmp-manager is used to frequently send snmp-requests towards multiple different network devices like routers and